briansworth/briansworth.github.io/_posts/2017-4-9-Decode-Encode-Base64.md

     End{}
 }
 ```
-You could make this much more versatile by adding support for more encoding options like ASCII, but here's a start.
+You could make this much more versatile by adding support for more encoding options like ASCII, but this is a start.
 We will also be able to use these tools for future projects.

 <br>